Travel.State.Gov > International Travel > Country Information > France International Travel Information

 Road Conditions and Safety: Roads are generally comparable to those in the United States, but traffic engineering and driving habits pose special dangers.

 Traffic Laws: While French cities actively encourage bicycle rentals through widely available city-sponsored systems, you should be cautious, especially in a busy and unfamiliar urban environment.
 Helmets are neither required nor readily available near rental stations.
 If you plan to ride a bicycle in France, you should bring your own helmet.
+Though bicycles, scooters and electric skateboards must follow local traffic laws, or risk fines, they often do not do so and can pose a danger to drivers and pedestrians.
+Many paths are clearly marked for this form of transportation in larger cities.

 Pedestrian accidents occur when a pedestrian steps out into the street, often when a car or motorcycle is making a turn through a pedestrian crosswalk.
 Pedestrians should be cautious and aware of traffic even when they have a green walking signal since this is no guarantee against aggressive drivers.
+Do not assume cars will stop for pedestrians in a crosswalk.

 Public Transportation: Paris has an extensive and efficient public transportation system.
 The interconnecting system of buses, subways, and commuter rails is comparable to or better than that found in major U.S. cities.
 Similar transportation systems are found in all major French cities.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of France’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of France’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of France’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of France’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to France should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website (select “broadcast warnings.”)